tacofoundation/mrio/docs/en/specification/cog.md

 #### Block Cache Type

-GDAL caches raster blocks (e.g., tiles in a Cloud-Optimized GeoTIFF) to avoid repeated disk/network fetches.
+GDAL caches chunk tiles (i.e., `C x H x W` or `1 x H x W`) to avoid repeated disk/network fetches.
 However, the default `GDAL_BAND_BLOCK_CACHE=ARRAY` method pre-allocates memory for every possible block in the dataset.
 For massive datasets (e.g., high-zoom-level satellite imagery with millions of tiles), this can crash applications due to excessive memory usage.
 The `GDAL_BAND_BLOCK_CACHE=HASHSET` method solves this by dynamically allocating memory only for blocks actually accessed, making it far more efficient for large datasets.

 | ARRAY | HASHSET |
 |-------|---------|